Arnaud Lagardère: Career

+According to Variety, in 2024, he has stepped down from his executive roles as he battles accusations of embezzlement in France.

 Positions

 Positions in the group

-Arnaud Lagardère is the General and Managing Partner of Lagardère SCA, holding company of the Lagardère Group.
-Arnaud Lagardère is Chairman and Chief Executive Officer of Hachette SA, whose trade name is Lagardère Media, Chief Executive Officer of Lagardère Sports and Entertainment, Chairman of the Supervisory Board of Lagardère Active and Lagardère Travel Retail, and Director of Hachette Livre (Lagardère Publishing).
-Arnaud Lagardère is also President of the Jean-Luc Lagardère Foundation.
+Arnaud Lagardère currently holds the following positions: Chairman and Chief Executive Officer of Lagardère SA, Chairman and Chief Executive Officer of Hachette Livre, General and Managing Partner of Lagardère Radio SCA, Vice-Chairman of the Board of Directors of Louis Hachette Group and President of the Jean-Luc Lagardère Foundation.

 Other positions outside the group

-Outside the group, Arnaud Lagardère was Director and Chairman of SOGEADE-GÉRANCE (a French holding company for aeronautics, defense, and space) from 2007 to 2013, member of the Board of Directors of EADS N.V. from 2003 to 2013, and member of the Conseil stratégique des technologies de l’information (Strategic Information Technology Council) from 2004 to 2007.
+Outside the group, Arnaud Lagardère was director and chairman of SOGEADE-GÉRANCE (a French holding company for aeronautics, defense, and space) from 2007 to 2013, member of the board of directors of EADS N.V. from 2003 to 2013, became chairman of EADS’ board of directors from 2012, and member of the Conseil stratégique des technologies de l’information (Strategic Information Technology Council) from 2004 to 2007.

 Personal life

-Lagardère was married to Manuela Erdōdy from 1985 to 2010.
+Lagardère was married to Manuela Erdödy from 1985 to 2010.
 Then he married the Belgian model Jade Foret in Paris on 24 May 2013.